 The Own Home scheme works as follows: The fixed sum assumed by the legislator for the enjoyment derived from the own home is expressed for tax purposes in the Own Home fixed sum.
 The Own Home fixed sum is determined on the basis of a fixed percentage of the value of the home in question.
 The basis for determining the value of the Own Home is the value of the property, as determined on the basis of the WOZ value.
 The WOZ value is determined by municipal decree.
 Certain costs like financing costs (for example interest paid on the mortgage) are under certain conditions deductible from the above-mentioned Own Home fixed sum.
 The financing costs (including interest paid on a mortgage bond) are tax deductible where the loan qualifies as an Own Home Debt.
 The tax deduction is restricted to mortgages with a minimum annuity repayment scheme of 30 years.
 In other words to qualify for tax deduction the mortgage scheme should guarantee full mortgage payment within 30 years or less.

-The Own Home financing costs are tax deductible at a tax rate of up to 40.00% (2022).
-The tax deduction of Own Home costs is being reduced in stages.
+The Own Home financing costs are tax deductible at a tax rate of up to 36.97% (2024).

 New rate structure and phasing out of allowances